 Festival of the Arts takes place at Bicentennial Park in downtown Oklahoma City.
 The actual event area stretches from Lee Ave east to City Hall, and from Colcord north to Couch Drive.

 Festival hours are Tuesday-Saturday 11 a.m.-9 p.m., and Sunday 11 a.m.-6 p.m.
 Pets are not allowed.

 Traveling to the Festival

 Getting to the Festival is easy.
 To see a Google map, click HERE.
 To see a list of downtown parking options, click HERE.
 From I-40, take the Downtown/Shields exit.
-The Festival is located in the Festival Plaza, on Hudson between Sheridan and Reno, and in the Myriad Gardens.
-When traveling to the festival please note that Hudson will be closed between Sheridan and Reno.
+The Festival is located in Bicentennial Park, on Walker between Colcord and Couch, and on the City Hall lawn.
+When traveling to the festival please note that Walker will be closed between Colcord and Couch Drive.